Nicole Dubilier researches deep-sea bacteria and worms at the Max Planck Institute for Marine Microbiology in Bremen

-Instead of taking center stage as the prima ballerina she once wanted to be, Nicole Dubilier has become a star of the international science arena: Nicole Dubilier, Director at the Max Planck Institute for Marine Microbiology, was only recently awarded the Leibniz Prize for her research in deep-sea bacteria and worms.
+Instead of taking center stage as the prima ballerina she once wanted to be, she has become a star of the international science arena: Nicole Dubilier, Director at the Max Planck Institute for Marine Microbiology, was only recently awarded the Leibniz Prize for her research in deep-sea bacteria and worms.

 Text: Klaus Wilhelm